MuratErtugral/recipes-app/README.md

-You can reachlive demo --> https://recipe-app-rust-eta.vercel.app/
+You can reach live demo --> https://recipe-app-rust-eta.vercel.app/

 # Getting Started with Create React App